- Management of '&'

-The coordinates are specified in relation to the top left corner of the Image control (coordinates set to (0,0)).
+Coordinates are specified with respect to the upper-left corner of the Image control (coordinates: (0,0)).

-The coordinates correspond to the top left corner of the rectangle into which the text will be drawn.
+The coordinates correspond to the upper-left corner of the rectangle into which the text will be drawn.
 The precise location of the text in this rectangle depends on the size, shape and attributes of the font.

 Management of '&'